Zambia: Bantu origins

 The Bantu people originally lived in West and Central Africa around what is today Cameroon and Nigeria.
 Approximately 5000 years ago, they began a millennia-long expansion into much of the continent.
 This event has been called the Bantu expansion; it was one of the largest human migrations in history.
 The Bantu are believed to have been the first to have brought iron working technology into large parts of Africa.
 The Bantu Expansion happened primarily through two routes: a western one via the Congo Basin and an eastern one via the African Great Lakes.

 First Bantu settlement

-The first Bantu people to arrive in Zambia came through the eastern route via the African Great Lakes.
-They arrived around the first millennium C.E, and among them were the Tonga, Ila and Namwanga people and other related groups, who settled around Southern Zambia near Zimbabwe.
-The Tonga oral records indicate that they came from the east near the "big sea".

-They were later joined by the Tumbuka people who settled around Eastern Zambia and Malawi.

-These first Bantu people lived in large villages.
+The first Bantu people lived in villages.
 They lacked an organised unit under a chief or headman and worked as a community and helped each other in times of field preparation for their crops.
-Villages moved around frequently as the soil became exhausted as a result of the slash-and-burn technique of planting crops.
-The people also kept large herds of cattle, which formed an important part of their societies.
+Villages moved around as the soil became exhausted as a result of the slash-and-burn technique of planting crops.
+The people kept herds of cattle.